Skip to main content

 Security Hardening of U-Boot

 This is a detailed description of the security hardening modifications to U-Boot carried out by Toradex.
-They are part of our Secure Boot implementation whose main article is Secure Boot on Torizon OS.
+They are part of the Secure Boot implementation whose main article is Secure Boot on Torizon OS.
 The acronyms used here are defined in that article.

 U-Boot stands as a robust bootloader with widespread adoption in embedded systems and it is used by Toradex both in its Torizon OS and BSP reference images.